rafa-diniz/rafa-diniz/README.md

 The goal is to explore how video codecs work internally and how classical codec components can be implemented manually in high-performance GPU-accelerated tensor ops, rather than using existing codec libraries.

-**Topics:** GPU programming, video encoding/decoding, compression, motion estimation, chroma subsampling, tensor operations
+**Topics:** video encoding/decoding, compression, GPU-accelerated tensor operations, motion estimation, chroma subsampling

 ####  • [Image Studio](https://github.com/RafaelAmauri/Image-Studio) - High-performance image processing library